How Much Does Cyber Insurance Cost for Digital Agencies in 2025?

 Run Regular Security Awareness Training

-Phishing remains the number one attack vector for digital agencies.
-Quarterly security awareness training with simulated phishing exercises demonstrates to insurers that you're actively managing your human-risk layer.
-Platforms like KnowBe4 or Proofpoint Security Awareness cost $15-25 per user per year — a fraction of the premium savings they generate.
+Since phishing remains the number one attack vector for digital agencies, quarterly security awareness training with simulated phishing exercises demonstrates to insurers that you're actively managing your human-risk layer.
+Platforms like KnowBe4 or Proofpoint Security Awareness cost $15-25 per user per year β a fraction of the premium savings they generate.

 Adopt a Security Framework